 In most cases, when these agreements are made with the advice of a qualified marital attorney and agreed to by all parties, courts will uphold them.
 They are considered “written in stone.”
 Most agreements that are not honored by courts were not made with the advice of legal counsel.

 It is easy to determine a value for cash, stocks, and other goods that have an explicit number attached to them.
 Other property can be more complicated.
 A home, for example, may have a value that is different from its appraised value.
 Art, furniture, and other marital belongings can be more complicated.
-In general, appraisers and financial s can help to put a dollar amount on these assets.
+In general, appraisers and financial specialists can help to put a dollar amount on these assets.
 However, this can become a point of contention.
 Even experts often disagree on the value of an item.
 In addition, there can be sentimental and other value that confounds the issue.

 Dividing marital and separate property can be very complicated.
 It is essential to have the advice and assistance of an experienced divorce attorney.
 If you live in the Long Island area and need assistance with a prenuptial agreement or the division of property in a divorce, contact Long Island Divorce Lawyers today.
 We are ready to help you get the divorce settlement that you deserve.